 If you have rats hiding in your home, a pest management company will find them.
 A professional exterminator has the tools and knowledge to locate the rats you don’t see, as well as their nesting areas.

-An experienced technician will find and prevente all entry points.
+An experienced technician will find and prevent all entry points.
 Then, they will locate their nests and food cache areas.
 Finally, they will manage the rats with safe and proven methods without damaging your home or causing you harm.
 All treatments should be safe for you, your family, and the local environment.

 But pest control services are not just effective inside the home.
 Pest technicians can also help you manage rat populations outdoors.
 Allstate Pest Control uses eco-friendly methods to control outdoor rat populations, such as trapping and deterrents.